Qatif: Portuguese and Ottomans

-In 1515 the Portuguese conquered Hormuz and sacked Qatif in 1520, killing the Jabrid ruler Muqrin ibn Zamil.
-The Portuguese invaded the island of Bahrain and stayed there for the next eighty years.
+In 1515 the Portuguese conquered Hormuz.
+They sacked Qatif in 1520, killing the Jabrid ruler Muqrin ibn Zamil.
+They invaded the island of Bahrain and stayed there for the next eighty years.
 The ruler of Basra extended his power to Qatif in 1524 but ultimately in 1549 the Ottomans took over, though they could not expel the Portuguese from the island of Bahrain.
-In 1551 the Portuguese conquered Qatif maintaining domain of the gulf allied with the Pasha of Basra.
+In 1551 the Portuguese conquered Qatif, maintaining domain of the Gulf allied with the Pasha of Basra.

-In 1680 the Al Humayd of the Banu Khalid took the by now weak garrison of the Ottomans in Hofuf.
+In 1680 the Al Humayd of the Banu Khalid took the by-now weak garrison of the Ottomans in Hofuf.
 In a battle at Ghuraymil, south of Qatif, the Banu Khalid lost their rule to the new "First Saudi State" in 1790.
 In 1818 the Saudi State was destroyed in the Ottoman-Saudi War and the commander of the mostly Egyptian troops, Ibrahim Pasha, took control of Hofuf, only to evacuate it the next year and return to the west coast.
 The Humayd regained control until the Banu Khalid were finally defeated in 1830 by the "Second Saudi State" who now took control of the whole region.
 The Ottomans moved in again in 1871 not to be expelled until 1913 when Ibn Saud finally established the Saudi rule in the Eastern Province.